Syncano-Community/tic-tac-toe-example-app/README.md

     .catch(Actions.enablePlayersPoll.failure);
 });
 ```
 Now when players are connected, and we have data fetched, we can see what is happening after a player clicks on a field on the game board (`handleFieldClick()` method).
-The clicked field is updated in Syncano via `updateFileld` action and turn is switched via `switchTurn` action.
-If you look at `Data Objects` in `tictactoeplayers` class in Syncano you will notice that there is a field named `is_player_turn`. `updateFiled` action calls this field and it's updated in both Data Objects to simulate switching turn.
+The clicked field is updated in Syncano via `updateFileld` action and the turn is switched via `switchTurn` action.
+If you look at `Data Objects` in the `tictactoeplayers` class in Syncano you will notice that there is a field named `is_player_turn`.
+The `updateField` action calls this field and it's updated in both Data Objects to simulate switching turn.
 As you can see there's a `setState` method inside.
-It updates clicked field value locally, so that the user doesn't have to wait for API call response.
-It will be also updated for the opponent after the API call is finished.
+It updates the clicked field value locally, so that the user doesn't have to wait for the API call response.
+It will also be updated for the opponent after the API call is finished.

 ```js
 handleFieldClick(dataObjectId, index) {